 Adam Sandler is an industry icon for a reason.
 The comedic actor’s decades-long career has seen him charm audiences in everything from Happy Gilmore to The Wedding Singer and gained a whole new generation of fans thanks to the animated Hotel Transylvania franchise.

 Sandler first gained major recognition when he became a cast member on Saturday Night Live in 1991, a role he nabbed after initially joining the sketch series as a writer the year before.
-During his four-year run on the series, he created memorable characters, like Opera Man and Sleepyhead, and earned three Primetime Emmy nominations.
+During his four-year run on the show, he created memorable characters, like Opera Man and Sleepyhead, and earned three Primetime Emmy nominations.

 After leaving the long-running NBC show in 1995, the New Hampshire native became a bona fide movie star.
-Many of Sandler’s beloved flicks debuted in the late ‘90s, including The Wedding Singer and Happy Gilmore.
+Many of Sandler’s beloved flicks debuted in the late ‘90s, including the aforementioned Wedding Singer and Happy Gilmore.
 But the following decade saw him star in gems such as Punch-Drunk Love and 50 First Dates.